 TRAVEL OF FEDERAL EMPLOYEES

-- Included as an identifiable item in the funds budgeted for the project or subsequently submitted for approval.
+- Included as an identifiable item in the funds budgeted for the project, or subsequently approved by the awarding agency.

 BONUSES OR COMMISSIONS